The Red List of Trains in Japan

 The N700 series was developed by JR Central and JR West as fast and comfortable high-speed train.
 500 series had been running at 300 km/h (187 mph) on Sanyo Shinkansen, but they were uncomfortable.
 Meanwhile, Tokaido Shinkansen has too many tight curves so that it was not practical to raise the maximum speed (270 km/h, 168 mph) anymore, and raising acceleration was considered as the key to shorten the journey time.
 The first N700 series unit entered service in 2007, replacing 300 series.

 In 2011, JR West and JR Kyushu introduced eight-car units, as Kyushu Shinkansen was extended.
 In 2013-20, the N700A series trains were introduced, to replace 700 series.
 A stands for "Advanced" and the N700A series have enhanced braking and bogie control systems, making the train even smoother and safer.
-N700 series units with no alphabet were later converted to the N700A series.
+N700 series units with no alphabet were later converted to the N700A series as well.

 Current Operations & Future Prospects